BEST Banff Jasper Itinerary for 5 to 7 days: Canadian Rockies Road Trip 2023

 Day 6: Lake Minnewanka and Johnston Canyon in Banff

-In Day 6 of our Banff Jasper Itinerary we will explore Lake Minnewanka and Johnston Canyon hike and waterfalls in Banff National Park.
+On Day 6 of our Banff Itinerary, we will explore Lake Minnewanka and Johnston Canyon lower and upper falls in Banff National Park.

-In the morning we went to Lake Minnewanka.
-We had a cruise time of noon booked as part of the Banff explorer package.
+In the morning, we went to Lake Minnewanka.
+We had a cruise time of noon booked.
 We were able to find parking, but there is a free shuttle that runs from Banff downtown if you have a cruise ticket.

-Lake Minnewanka is a large glacial lake around 21 kilometers (13 miles long) and is a very popular lake in summer for hiking, biking, fishing, diving, canoeing and boating.
-There are canoe and boat rentals available, a café, picnic tables and restrooms.
+Lake Minnewanka is a large glacial lake around 21 kilometers (13 miles long) and is a very popular lake in summer for hiking, biking, fishing, diving, canoeing, and boating.
+There are canoe and boat rentals available, café, picnic tables, and restrooms.

-The boat cruise takes you near to the Devil’s gap which is an opening between the mountain ranges.
-The boat has a small deck in the back and you can view the open waters from there.
+The boat cruise takes you near the Devil’s gap, which is an opening between the mountain ranges.
+The boat has a small deck in the back, and you can enjoy the panoramic scenery from there.

-Overall it was a very relaxing and informative cruise and an hour went by too fast.
-After the cruise if you are up for it you can hike Minnewanka Lakeside trail.
+Overall it was a very relaxing and informative cruise, and an hour went by too fast.
+After the cruise, if you are up for it, you can hike the Minnewanka Lakeside trail.
 We were planning to hike the Johnston Canyon later that day so we skipped the hike.

 We headed back to Banff downtown for lunch.